 - Click to delete a project.
 You may not delete the current project.
 To delete the current project, you must first select a different project in the Change current project drop-down menu.

-- Click Go to ArcGIS Online to invite other users to your projects.
+- Click to share a project with other users.
 See Shared projects.

 - Move the pointer over a project thumbnail and click Manage Items to organize the items in the project.